raster/mfo-static-website/_exhibits/2021-how-to-make-your-dragon.md

 ---
+# note: title, decription, image are used for SEO

 title: "How to Make Your Dragon"
 slug: how-to-make-your-dragon
 permalink: /exhibits/how-to-make-your-dragon/
 exhibit-id: 21-71
 description: "A 8-ft. talking animatronic dragon, and an explanation of microcontrollers and servos. "
 description-long: "An 8-ft. voice activated talking animatronic dragon that will tell how it is made, from what microcontrollers, servos, linear actuators and other dragon parts are, as the maker converses with his creation."
+image: /assets/images/exhibit-images/21-71-exhibit-how-to-make-your-dragon-sam-0033-large.JPG
 image-primary:
   small: /assets/images/exhibit-images/21-71-exhibit-how-to-make-your-dragon-sam-0033-small.JPG
   medium: /assets/images/exhibit-images/21-71-exhibit-how-to-make-your-dragon-sam-0033-medium.JPG